pkpatricia/barrel-dev-best-practices/css.md

 * For best performance, animate CSS transform properties instead of position, margin, height/width, etc. whenever possible.

 ###Misc
-- avoid `*` selectors, they're slow and can be dangerous if applied incorrectly
+- don't use `*` selectors, they're slow and can be dangerous if applied incorrectly
 - Instead of relying on `!important`, use CSS specificity to override styles when necessary.
+BEM should remove any need for this, but in the event it comes up:
 ```css
 /* page-title.scss */
 .page-title {